amzn/smoke-aws/docs/Smoke_Roadmap_2021_22.md

 Version 3 of SmokeDynamoDB has been in development for some time, driven by our own experience of using the library.
 Version 3 makes some significant usability changes when making queries and adds additional support for operations such as execute.
 Version 3 also transitions its APIs to returning EventLoopFutures and will add support for async APIs prior to the release of Swift 5.5.
 It is expected Version 3 will be released around the same time as Swift 5.5.

 Beyond Version 3 of SmokeDynamoDB, the roadmap slightly is less clear.
-There will be a major version release that moves to the DynamoDB client provided by the new Swift SDK and there will be a major version release that removing support for the APIs returning EventLoopFutures and versions of Swift prior to 5.5.
+There will be a major version release that moves to the DynamoDB client provided by the new Swift SDK and there will be a major version release that removes support for the APIs returning EventLoopFutures and versions of Swift prior to 5.5.
 These may end up being the same release depending on timing.
-Other than changes in set up to accommodate the shift in underlying client, it is not expected there will be breaking changes to the package's APIs.
+Other than changes in set up to accommodate the shift in the underlying client, it is not expected there will be breaking changes to the package's APIs.

 # SmokeFrameworkApplicationGenerate